-- F. While an employee is on Family Leave, pursuant to provisions I. C., D, or F., Available Leave, above, the university may request and is then entitled to periodic formal updates or re-certifications as appropriate to the original certification parameters.
-The university imposed requirement for update or recertification hereunder shall not be unreasonably applied, and the university will consider, in good faith, the necessity and frequency of update or revalidation unique to each individual leave based upon the nature and parameters of the original certification and any factual change in individual circumstance. - G. Prior to an employee's return to the university from leave provided pursuant to provision I. D., Available Leave, above, the university may request and receive health care provided certification that the employee on leave is no longer work disabled from the originally certified health condition and can return to the workplace as sufficiently recovered to perform the regular, necessary functions of the job.
-NJIT may include a statement of the essential functions of the employee's job with its request for medical certification.
-The university will cooperate fully with the health care provider in making this assessment by providing, if necessary, a position description and/or thorough discussion of the dimensions of the position not easily gleaned from such position description.

-Where an employee is on intermittent FMLA leave, NJIT may, where reasonable job safety concerns exist, request and receive health care provided certification, that the employee is able to perform the essential functions of his job.
-NJIT may only request such health care provided certification up to once every thirty (30) days.

-H. All medical records provided in accordance with policy and consistent with law shall remain confidential with the university and within the university, shall remain disclosable only to the Department of Human Resources or those officers and/or employees of the university with a need to know the certified rationale, including by way of illustration, the President, the Vice President for Human Resources and the General Counsel.
+- E. Whenever an employee seeks to take a leave and may be eligible for FMLA leave rights under I. A. 4., NJIT may designate a representative (such as a Department of Human Resources employee, Office of the General Counsel employee, or a health care provider), who is not the employee's direct supervisor, to contact the health care provider who provided any submitted medical certification supporting the employee's application for leave, for the purposes of authenticating and/or clarifying the medical certification.
+The employee must provide a HIPAA-compliant release to NJIT allowing such communication with the health care provider.
+NJIT may deny FMLA leave if the employee fails to provide such a release or if a medical certification is not otherwise authenticated and/or clarified. - F. While an employee is on Family Leave, pursuant to provisions I. A. 3., I. A. 4., I. A. 6., or I. B., Available Leave, above, the university may request and is then entitled to periodic formal updates or re-certifications as appropriate to the original certification parameters.
+The university imposed requirement for update or recertification hereunder shall not be unreasonably applied, and the university will consider, in good faith, the necessity and frequency of update or revalidation unique to each individual leave based upon the nature and parameters of the original certification and any factual change in individual circumstance. - G. Prior to an employee's return to the university from leave provided pursuant to provision I. A. 4., Available Leave, above, the university may request a "fitness for duty" certification from the employee's health care provider showing that the employee is able to resume work and perform the essential functions of his or her job. - Where an employee is on intermittent FMLA leave, NJIT may, where reasonable job safety concerns exist, request and receive health care provided certification, that the employee is able to perform the essential functions of his job.
+NJIT may only request such health care provided certification up to once every thirty (30) days. - H. All medical records provided in accordance with policy and consistent with law shall remain confidential with the university and within the university, shall remain disclosable only to the Department of Human Resources or those officers and/or employees of the university with a need to know the certified rationale, including by way of illustration, the President, the Vice President for Human Resources and the General Counsel.
 The employee may choose to disclose the health condition diagnosis to his/her immediate supervisor or others in which case the legal confidentiality of the information is waived with respect to such agents to which such information is disclosed or to which disclosure is reasonably to be anticipated by the employee's disclosure.